 This area encompasses a handful of neighborhoods, most of the city's more interesting hotels, and many top attractions, such as the CN Tower, AGO, and Air Canada Centre.

-Most of the hotels in midtown are located in or near Yorkville, with Bloor Street the southern border of this area.
+Most of the hotels in Downtown North are located in or near Yorkville and the Annex.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.